Asterikss/computer-simulations/README.md

-# Basics-of-computer-simulations-python
-Basics of computer simulations
+# Basics of computer simulations